Make it Wild, an Online Art Class Series

 Learn and practice a new art medium alongside regional professional artists.

-Live, online courses on Zoom are open to adults and young adults with beginner to intermediate abilities.
-Participants will have the opportunity to ask questions during these interactive programs.
+Courses are open to adults and young adults with beginner to intermediate abilities.

 Your registration fee supports the Museum’s Art Leadership Scholarship in Honor of the Memory of Dick Jennings.
 Dick Jennings was a Museum board member whose memory inspires us to pursue our passions.
 The $4,000 scholarship is awarded annually to a local High School Senior who plans to study art at the college level.
 Thank you for your support!

-Registrants will receive a list of inexpensive and easy to acquire art materials for use during the online course(s).
-You will receive a link to the live Zoom class in a confirmation email.
+Registrants will receive a list of inexpensive and easy to acquire art materials in a confirmation email.

 About the Artists